Maryland Department of Health (MDH)

 Design & Development

 Now that thorough evaluations have been conducted, we can now take our ideas and translate them into wireframes.
 Phase one of this design process consisted of group discussions and “Low-Fidelity Wireframes” (black and white sketches) to determine the desired layout and feel of the new website.
 The next phase is “Medium Fidelity Wireframes” to breath a bit more life into the black and white sketches.
-The final wireframing stage is “High-Fidelity Wireframes” and simulations with the help of Axure.
+The final wireframing stage is “High-Fidelity Wireframes” and simulations created in Figma.

 Maryland Department of Health logo inside circular container.